varigence/docs/bimlflex/user-guide/linked-service-adf-sql-database.md

 User Name and Password will be required by the Linked Service form for Sql Authentication except when using Azure Key Vault in place of a manually entering a Connection String.
 When using User Name and Password with Sql Authentication they will be included in the Connection String.

+> [!TIP]
-It is suggested that Azure Key Vault be used in place of manually entering the Password.
+> It is suggested that Azure Key Vault be used in place of manually entering the Password.

 #### Managed Identity